Do you want to have $100,000?

 - Question purchases.
 Before I buy anything, I stop and think about it first.
 Too many times we buy on impulse because advertisers trick us into thinking we need something we really don’t.
 By stopping for a minute, I am able to avoid many regretful purchases.

-When it comes to saving money at the bank, I opened an online bank account.
+When it comes to saving money at the bank, I looked into high interest savings accounts.

 The bank I primarily use is CIT Bank.